-You can view extremely rare exhibits which reveal the status that cocoa had for these cultures and the ways in which it was prepared.
-We show you sculptures and objects used in rituals, as well as milling stones and drinking vessels.
+Take a look at the extremely rare exhibits that clearly show the importance that cacao had among these peoples and how it was prepared.
+We will show you sculptures and objects used in ritual acts, as well as rubbing stones and drinking vessels.

 How chocolate conquered Europe

-In the eighteenth century, chocolate was always prepared in the same way and differed only in taste through the addition of spices.
-The ingredients needed to be of the highest quality.
-Preparation of the drink was the task of favourite female servants and specially trained "chocolate maids".
-Their only task was to turn the precious cocoa beans into a drink, and then serve it.
+Chocolate was always prepared in the same way in the 18th century, the only difference was the taste due to the use of spices.
+The ingredients had to be of the highest quality.
+The preparation of chocolate fell within the remit of favorite maids and chocolate girls specially trained for this purpose.
+Their only task was to make sure that the precious cocoa beans were made into a drink and served.